metabrainz/acousticbrainz-server/README.md

 Please report issues here: http://tickets.musicbrainz.org/browse/AB

-## Installation
+## Installation and Running

 ### Vagrant VM

-The easiest way to start is to setup ready-to-use [Vagrant](https://www.vagrantup.com/) VM.
-To do that [download](https://www.vagrantup.com/downloads.html) and install Vagrant for your OS.
+You can use [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to run the AcousticBrainz server.
+Make sure docker and docker-compose are installed.
 Then copy two config files:

 1. `custom_config.py.example` to `custom_config.py` *(you don't need to modify this file)*
 2. `profile.conf.in.sample` to `profile.conf.in` in the `./hl_extractor/` directory
 *(in this file you need to set `models_essentia_git_sha` value)*

-After that you can spin up the VM and start working with it:

-    $ vagrant up
-    $ vagrant ssh

-There are some environment variables that you can set to affect the provisioning of the virtual machine.

- * `AB_NCPUS`: Number of CPUs to put in the VM (default 1, 2 makes compilation faster)
- * `AB_MEM`:   Amount of memory (default 1024mb)
- * `AB_MIRROR`: ubuntu mirror (default archive.ubuntu.com)
- * `AB_NOHL`: If set, don't compile the highlevel calculation tools (not needed for regular server development)

-There are some shortcuts defined using fabric to perform commonly used
-commands:

- * `fab vpsql`: Load a psql session.
-Requires a local psql client
- * `fab vssh`: Connect to the VM more efficiently, saving the settings so that you don't need to run vagrant each time you ssh.
+Then, in order to download all the software and build and start the containers needed to run AcousticBrainz, use the following command:

+`docker-compose -f docker/docker-compose.dev.yml up --build`

+The first time you do that, you will then need to initialize the AcousticBrainz database:

+`docker-compose -f docker/docker-compose.dev.yml run webserver python2 manage.py init_db --skip-create-db`

+In order to load a psql session, use the following command:

+`docker-compose -f docker/docker-compose.dev.yml run webserver psql -U acousticbrainz -h db`

 ### Manually